-- 3. Films which have been considered likely to have an audience of more than 25% under-18s. - 4.
-Films which have been considered likely to have an audience of more than 75% over-18s. - 5.
-The outdoor booking calendar consists of 26 two week cycles.
+3 Films which have been considered likely to have an audience of more than 25% under-18s.

+Films which have been considered likely to have an audience of more than 75% over-18s.

 Three checks were then made to ensure compliance with the Code.
 Firstly, comparisons were made against the profile information submitted by the broadcasters to check that no advertising was placed in a time period which the applicable quarterly profile indicated had an under-18 audience greater than 25%.